datastaxdevs/workshop-nosqlbench/homework/homework.md

 The load you are to benchmark unfolds as follows:

-- first there are only writes, to both tables: there have to be four times more entries in the images table than in the users table;
+- first, when ramping up, there are only writes, to both tables: there have to be four times more entries in the images table than in the users table;
 - then, in the actual main phase, only reads must take place, from both tables at the same frequency.
 You have been asked to make sure the reads also try to retrieve rows that cannot possibly exist.

 The provided workload file already does most of the job: it creates the tables,